dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     Span<int> local = stackalloc int[42];
     ref Span<int> refLocal = ref local;

-    // The safe-to-escape of refLocal is narrower than p.
+    // The safe-context of refLocal is narrower than p.
 For a non-ref reassignment
     // this would be allowed as its safe to assign wider lifetimes to narrower ones.
     // In the case of ref reassignment though this rule prevents it as the
-    // safe-to-escape values are different.
+    // safe-context values are different.
     refLocal = ref p;

-    // If it were allowed this would be legal as the safe-to-escape of refLocal
+    // If it were allowed this would be legal as the safe-context of refLocal
-    // is *containing method* and that is satisfied by stackalloc.
+    // is *caller-context* and that is satisfied by stackalloc.
 At the same time
     // it would be assigning through p and escaping the stackalloc to the calling
     // method
     //